esanchezmex/RideHailDataGen/README.md

 - `azure-storage-blob`: Azure Blob Storage integration for storing stream outputs

 ## Usage Guidance
+NOTE: These are stand-alone notebooks that are meant to be run in **GOOGLE COLAB**.

 To run, please begin by running the producer with the desired set of specifications.
 Please use the given schemas in order to run the producer without issues.
 Proceed to run the consumer_WithPrints.ipynb to perform analytics from the data being generated and streamed.
 Then, run the consumerWithBlob.ipynb to save the output of the analytics to Blob storage.

-Note: Keys have been made private for added security.
+NOTE: Keys have been made private for added security.
 Use the environment file to access them.

 ## File Explanations
 ### M1_01_driver_availability_schema.txt (Milestone 1)